MonkeyDa23/Horizon-Roleplay-1/supabase/functions/INSTRUCTIONS.md

-# Supabase & Bot Setup Guide (V8 - Direct Bot Architecture)
+# Supabase & Bot Setup Guide (V9 - Robust Proxy Architecture)

 This guide provides the complete, simplified instructions for deploying and configuring the backend for your website.
-This architecture uses **Supabase Database Functions** to directly call a **self-hosted Discord bot** via HTTP requests.
-This is a robust and easy-to-configure system.
+This architecture uses a **Supabase Database Function** to call a secure **Supabase Edge Function (`discord-proxy`)**, which then reliably communicates with your **self-hosted Discord bot**.

-**Please follow these steps exactly.**
+This is the most robust and easy-to-debug setup. **Please follow these steps exactly.**

 ---